ethanp/programming/StuffIWrote/Java/simple-p2p/README.md

 4. `Peer` downloads a file from *two* seeders
 5. Using my two laptops and 2+ school computers, time-test it against `rsync`

+## Other notes on how BitTorrent works

+### Torrent File

+* No actual content, just *metadata*
+* Tracker, filenames, sizes, folder structure, cryptographic hashes for verifying file integrity (specifically SHA-1)
+* Then client asks trackers about who the peers in the swarm for this file are

+Format

+    {
+        'announce': 'trackerurl',
+        'info':
+        {
+            'name': 'outermost-dir-name',
+            'piece length': total-number-of-bytes,
+            'files':
+            [
+                {'path': ['path/to/file.txt'], 'length': numBytes},
+                {'path': ...}
+            ],
+            'pieces': 'cryptographic-hash-of-everything'
+        }
+    }

+### Operation

+* Segments are downloaded in a random or "rarest-first" order, ensuring high availability
+* There are a number of *policies* for deciding how much bandwidth to use for each seeder/leecher pairing

 ## References

 1. **[Computer Networks Class Project][figueroa's project]**